rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 2. Switch to back to this web page by holding down the command key and pressing Tab repeatedly until it rests on the browser icon.

-3. Triple-click on the script line below:
+3. Triple-click on the script line below to highlight it for copying:

-   <pre>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/master/mac-bash4.sh)"</pre>
+   <pre>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/master/mac-bash-up.sh)"</pre>

 4. Press Command+C to copy it to your invisible Clipboard.
 5. Switch to the Terminal by holding down command and pressing Tab repeatedly until it rests on the Termial icon.